 What is Senate Bill 10-191?

 In May 2010, the Colorado Legislature passed and Gov. Bill Ritter signed S.B.
-10- 191, which changes the way both principals and teachers are supported and evaluated in Colorado.
-Among other requirements, the bill requires that at least 50 percent of a teacher's evaluation be based on the academic growth of their students and at least 50 percent of a principal's evaluation be determined by the academic growth of the students in the principal's school.
+10- 191, which changes the way principals, teachers and specialized service professionals are supported and evaluated in Colorado.
+Among other requirements, the bill requires that at least 50 percent of a teacher's evaluation be based on the academic growth of their students, at least 50 percent of a principal's evaluation be determined by the academic growth of the students in the principal's school and at least 50 percent of a specialized service professional's evaluation be based on measures of student outcomes.
 Additionally, the new requirements include opportunities for reflection, review, professional development and growth.
-As a result, annual evaluations will now be required for all teachers and principals.
-Also, statewide Quality Standards defining what it means to be an effective teacher or principal have been developed and must be implemented.
-Additionally, non-probationary status will now be earned after three consecutive years of demonstrated effectiveness and non-probationary status will be lost after two consecutive years of ineffective ratings.
+As a result, annual evaluations will now be required for all teachers, principals and specialized service professionals.
+Also, statewide Quality Standards defining what it means to be an effective educator have been developed and must be implemented.
+For teachers, non-probationary status will now be earned after three consecutive years of demonstrated effectiveness and non-probationary status will be lost after two consecutive years of ineffective ratings.